 The next day I popped them out, which was not easy.
 This is always a risk you have with working with molds not made for resin or are not made from silicone.
 Thank goodness I used the mold release or they may not have come out at all!
 I was left with mostly opaque purple squares and a mold that will never work again.

 I put them aside and thought I would try my newly acquired Pearl Ex in my next resin pour.

 There are often ridges where you pour resin in molds that I generally sand off.
 In this case, I left them on so that when I poured in more resin it would be ‘cradled’ somewhat.
 In my next resin pour, using the leftover bit of Super Clear Resin I had, I poured it on the pieces and added my favourite teal sparkles I use on everything.
-Then, I used 4 different types of metallic Pearl Ex powdered pigments, putting in only a miniscule amount on the top of my toothpick.
+Then, I used 4 different types of metallic Pearl Ex powdered pigments, putting in only a minuscule amount on the top of my toothpick.
 I then used my toothpick to swish them around into somewhat of a design.

-The next day revealed that of the four, one turned out way cooler then I could have expected.
+The next day revealed that of the four, one turned out way cooler than I could have expected.
 The other three were either over poured and a big resin mess or under poured and just boring.
 Here are two of them, the other one was too messy and went straight to the garbage.

-Here is the one I really like…..
+Of all of the casting resin in candle molds projects, here is the one I really like…..

 I sanded down rough edges, glued a bail to the back, added a chain and now I have a new, quite fancy necklace.
 Now I just need a fancy event to go to!